sanmatte/writeup_robotank/README.md

 ![](account_page.png)

 The `bbrender.js` script was responsible for altering a team's motto.
 By inspecting the code below, we noticed that the content inside the element in the red box on the left side was extracted through the instruction `window.current_motto.innerText`.
 Subsequent checks and manipulations were performed, and the result was then inserted back into the same element.
-However, this process presented **two** main issues: the use of the `innerText` property at the end, which does not sanitize user input (would be better to use a safe property like `textContent` or `DOMPurify` library), and the implemented custom syntax, which allows XSS.
+However, this process presented **two** main issues: the use of the `innerHTML` property at the end, which does not sanitize user input and directly replaces it as HTML instead of text, and the implemented custom syntax, which allows XSS.
 <div style="page-break-after: always;"></div>

 ```js